pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_600.md

 6. In the Connection table pick the following Connections and Schemas:
 - ODI_DEMO_TRG:
--- Connection: Sync Target
+- Connection: Sync Target
--- Schema: ODI_TGT
+- Schema: ODI_TGT

--- ODI_DEMO_SRC
+- ODI_DEMO_SRC
--- Connection: Sync Target ii.
-Schema: DIPC_TGT
+- Connection: Sync Target
+- Schema: DIPC_TGT
 ![](images/600/image600_16.png)
 7. Click on Save & Run to execute the Task
 8. You will be redirected to the Jobs page and you will see a notification that a new Job execution started